Damages (TV series): Move to DirecTV

 Due to the low ratings and high costs, it was speculated early that Season 3 might be the show's last.
 However, Sony reached an agreement with DirecTV to share the cost of future seasons with its Audience Network (formerly The 101 Network and originally Freeview).
 Other outlets were also approached about sharing the cost of a new season.
 However, no other network opted to pick it up, leaving Audience Network the new broadcaster.
-The New York Times reported that FX continued to hold a small stake in the show and that "[T]series offers a way for the Audience Network to define itself as a provider of niche entertainment for an educated, upper-middle-class demographic, an experiment it started by picking up the football drama Friday Night Lights from NBC."
+The New York Times reported that FX continued to hold a small stake in the show and that "[The] series offers a way for the Audience Network to define itself as a provider of niche entertainment for an educated, upper-middle-class demographic, an experiment it started by picking up the football drama Friday Night Lights from NBC."
 Glenn Close said she always thought the show was "kind of a tricky fit for FX," further stating, "I think FX was defined by The Shield, which was a testosterone-laden show, and they continue to be a testosterone-laden network.
 I think we were kind of off-brand for them."
 Damages made its first premiere on DirecTV on January 5, 2011.
 Seasons one through three ran until the season 4 premiere on July 13, 2011.